thehxdev/bfi/README.md

 - `OPTIMIZE`:
 To compile with debug information, set `OPTIMIZE` to 0.

-- `SAFE_BFI`:
+- `SAFE`:
-To add memory access protections set `SAFE_BFI` to 1.
+To add memory access protections set `SAFE` to 1.
-This makes bfi slower but out of range accesses to memory while executing BrainFuck source code will be catched.
+This makes bfi (a little) slower but out of range accesses to memory while executing BrainFuck source code will be catched.
 (This only affects the interpreter and NOT the compiler!)

 - `STATIC`: